Visiting Rapid City, SD in the Winter

 Thankfully, South Dakota Department of Transportation does a great job of treating their roads and we were able to get into town once the snow ended.
 The extremely low temperatures did keep us inside during the day on New Year’s Eve, though.

-For a summer visit, expect much warmer temperatures.
+For a summer visit to the Black Hills, expect much warmer temperatures.
 Highs in the 70s and 80s are normal, but temperatures can climb up to the 90s or 100s at times.

 Things to Do in Rapid City